Finland–NATO relations: February–May 2022: Initial response to the invasion

-Application
+May–June 2022: Declaration of intent, application

 On 12 May 2022, Finnish president Sauli Niinistö and prime minister Sanna Marin announced in a joint press conference that they were in favour of seeking NATO membership "without delay".
 On 15 May 2022, Niinistö and Marin announced that the president and Ministerial Committee on Foreign and Security Policy had adopted a report endorsing Finland joining NATO, beginning the formal constitutional process of applying.
-A Finnish application had been anticipated following the 2022 Russian invasion of Ukraine degrading the European security environment, and a significant shift in Finnish public opinion on the desirability of membership.
+A Finnish application had been anticipated following the Russian invasion of Ukraine degrading the European security environment, and a significant shift in Finnish public opinion on the desirability of membership.

-The government's proposal to join was approved in parliament by 188 votes to 8 on 17 May, The next day, Finland submitted an official application to NATO in Brussels jointly with Sweden; the organisation considered the applications and then negotiations began.
+The government's proposal to join was approved in parliament by 188 votes to 8 on 17 May.
+The next day, Finland submitted an official application to NATO in Brussels jointly with Sweden; the organisation considered the applications and then negotiations began.
 Negotiations were expected to take weeks, after which Finland would participate in NATO activities at all levels on a provisional basis during the ratification period.
-With negotiations concluded and a reconfirmation of the applicant's intent to join, the accession protocol will need ratification by all the existing NATO member states; this was estimated to take between four months and a year.
-After ratification is completed, the Parliament of Finland must pass an Act to formally bring the accession into force.
+With negotiations concluded and a reconfirmation of the applicant's intent to join, the accession protocol needed ratification by all the existing NATO member states; this was estimated to take between four months and a year.
+After ratification was completed, the Parliament of Finland needed to pass an Act to formally bring the accession into force.

-During the interval between initiating an application and membership entering into force, Finland would be at risk.
+During the interval between initiating an application and membership entering into force, Finland was at risk.
 Jens Stoltenberg, NATO Secretary General, said that Finland could join the alliance "very quickly" and that there would be some degree of protection for Finland during that period.
-Non-binding security promises have been received from the United Kingdom and the United States, and the other reports claimed that further promises would be received from the other Nordic countries as well as France and Germany.
+Non-binding security promises were received from the United Kingdom and the United States, and other reports claimed that further promises would be received from the other Nordic countries as well as France and Germany.